kelvinchow23/the-cure/README.md

 ![image](https://github.com/user-attachments/assets/ea43d303-7357-4c05-b2b1-cb8a85ad2cb5)

 ## Purpose
-The main function of the curing module is for photopolymerization of a sample using a [[UV flood lamp](https://www.amazon.ca/Everbeam-365nm-50W-Black-Light/dp/B08635F9CX/?th=1)], intended for samples in a well plate.
+The main function of the curing module is for photopolymerization of a sample using a [UV flood lamp](https://www.amazon.ca/Everbeam-365nm-50W-Black-Light/dp/B08635F9CX/?th=1), intended for samples in a well plate.
 Since UV light poses safety risks, the module includes a motorized tray that slides in and out of a fully enclosed housing.
 This shields users and the surrounding environment from exposure during operation.
 The module is intended to integrate into an automated workflow where a robot arm can pick and place well plates into the box for curing.